Revision 13-2; Effective April 1, 2013

 TANF — Budgeting for a Legal Parent Disqualified for Alien Status, Failure to Prove Citizenship, Noncompliance with the Unmarried Minor Parent Domicile Requirement or State Time Limits, A-1362.1

-SNAP — Budgeting for Members Disqualified for Citizenship, 18-50 Work Requirement or Noncompliance with Social Security Number Requirements, A-1362.3
+SNAP — Budgeting for Members Disqualified for Citizenship, SNAP ABAWD Work Requirement or Noncompliance with Social Security Number Requirements, A-1362.3

 SNAP

-A person with a questionable claim is disqualified until proof of citizenship is received.
+Disqualify any person with a questionable claim of U.S. citizenship until verification of citizenship is received.

 Related Policy

-SNAP — Budgeting for Members Disqualified for Citizenship, 18-50 Work Requirement or Noncompliance with Social Security Number Requirements, A-1362.3
+SNAP — Budgeting for Members Disqualified for Citizenship, SNAP ABAWD Work Requirement or Noncompliance with Social Security Number Requirements, A-1362.3

 Medical Programs Except TA 31, TP 32, TP 33, TP 34, TP 35 and TP 36